The European market potential for garden furniture

 The garden = wellness

 European consumers are actively looking for ways to improve their physical and mental wellbeing.
-This need is further stimulated as the COVID-19 pandemic has made consumers more acutely aware of the importance of both their mental and physical wellness.
-The garden brings a connection with nature and fresh air that helps them feel healthy and invigorated.
+The COVID-19 pandemic has made them more acutely aware of the importance of their wellness: two-thirds of consumers have become more conscious of looking after their physical/mental health.
+In a global Young Living survey, 48% of respondents report they are making wellness and self-care a top priority.
+In line with this trend, the garden brings a connection with nature and fresh air that helps people feel healthy and energised.

-Gardens are also secluded places, often fenced off from the outside world, that help an over-stimulated consumer to switch off, relax and recharge their batteries.
+Gardens are also private places, often fenced off from the outside world.
+This can help an over-stimulated consumer to switch off, relax and recharge their batteries.
 Furniture related to this trend must be highly ergonomic, to support the body in passive and more active resting positions.
-To facilitate the consumer moving around the garden in search of the quietest of and sunniest spot, this type of garden furniture needs to be lightweight, collapsible and suitable for hard and soft surfaces.
+To facilitate the consumer moving around the garden in search of the quietest and sunniest spot, this type of garden furniture needs to be lightweight, collapsible and suitable for hard and soft surfaces.

 Wellness benefits also come from active and passive leisure activities in the garden, such as outdoor games, playing with the dog, reading, or simply taking a nap.